 The survey schedule will vary among regions according to local breeding phenology of focal species.
 Guidance on appropriate survey windows is included in SOP #1 and Appendix B. Schedules should be flexible to allow for unforeseen changes in the survey schedule due to weather or other logistical constraints.
-The staff time required will depend on the amount of wetland vegetation, the number of sampling units, time required to travel between points, and other survey logistics.
+The staff time required will depend on the number of sampling units, time required to travel between points, and other survey logistics.
 Survey Coordinators should also plan time in the schedule for data entry, analysis, and report writing.